iSPIRT/OCEN-AuthStarter/README.md

   1. Get clientId an clientSecret
   2. Get roleId from registry
   3. Get productId and productNetworkId from registry
-  4. Update the public key on the registry against the role
+  4. Update the base url and public key on the registry against the role
 <br>
 <br>